bryopsida/express-pug-bootstrap-starter-template/README.md

 - `config/` - config files and environment variable mapping
 - `tests/` - E2E Tests
 - `views/` - PUG templates
+- `db/` - Database models, migrations and seeds

+## Managing DB Models and Migrations

+### Create a new model

+You can create a new model/table by running `npx sequelize-cli model:generate --name TableName --attributes prop1:string,prop2:string`, this will create a basic migration for you under `./db/migrations` and a new model under `./db/models`.

+### Create a new migration

+You can create a new migration by running `npx sequelize-cli migration:create --name your-migration-name`

+### Create a new seed

+You can create a new seed by running `npx sequelize-cli seed:generate --name seed-name`

+### Manually running migrations

+You can manually run migrations by running `npx sequelize-cli db:migrate`

 ## Post template checklist